mohitpai/journey-optimizer.en/help/using/offers/api-reference/activities-api/activities/lookup.md

 ---
 # Look up a decision {#look-up-decision}

-You can look up specific decisions by making a GET request to the [!DNL Offer Library] API that includes either the decisions `@id` or the name of the decision in the request path.
+You can look up specific decisions by making a GET request to the [!DNL Offer Library] API that includes the decisions `id` in the request path.

 **API format**